Aetopia/how-to-do-disable-vsync-mcbe-windows/README.md

 > Try out each method & see what works for you!

 ### Disabling V-Sync at the driver level.

+> [!CAUTION]
+> This may not work if your GPU configuration software doesn't expose controls for V-Sync.

 You may consider disabling V-Sync at the driver for Intel, AMD & NVIDIA GPUs.

 - Open your GPU's configuration software i.e NVIDIA App, AMD Software or Intel Arc Control.

 - Find the configuration page for V-Sync.

 - You disable V-Sync globally or for Minecraft: Bedrock Edition specifically.

+### Using clients to disable V-Sync.
+If you are using a client then consider availing their 'V-Sync Off' feature.